Footpath

 Most local authorities list such closures on their websites.
 Current orders

-for some of the main walking areas can be viewed by visiting the following
+have been able to find a list, can be viewed by visiting the following

-links.
-Sometimes these organisations change their websites' structures.
-If
+Often, large organisations change their websites' structures,

 Cornwall